Our website uses cookies to enhance your browsing experience.

 To enter the license, go to the utility menu by selecting Tools > Options > Registration:

-You need to enter the user name in the 'Name' field.
-Enter the license key in the 'LicenseKey' field.
+Enter the user name in the 'Name' field and enter the license key in the 'LicenseKey' field.

 Ways to activate the license from a command line